 Olives must be picked directly from the plant while they are still green (olives that have already fallen to the ground cannot be collected) and pressed within a few hours.
 During the milling process, the olives are hammered into a paste and then stirred for about 40–60 minutes.
 The blended paste goes into a centrifuge, where the oil is separated from water and solid waste.
 This raw oil is filtered again to remove water and solid residues in order to obtain a dense but crystalline product.

 The extra-virgin olive oil is stored in temperature-controlled stainless steel tanks.
-Before being bottled and sold on the market, every batch of DOP certified olive oil must undergo chemical and sensorial tests by a panel that checks for faults (such as whether the oil is rancid, fusty or wine-like) and for typically positive attributes (fruity, bitter and pungent).
+Before being bottled and sold on the market, every batch of DOP certified olive oil must undergo chemical and sensorial tests through a panel that checks for faults (such as whether the oil is rancid, fusty or wine-like) and for typically positive attributes (fruity, bitter and pungent).